icecube/icetray-public/dataclasses/resources/docs/i3time.rst

   * Pros

-    - The DOM launch times are consitent in interpretation and measurement as compared to data.
+    - The DOM launch times are consistent in interpretation and measurement as compared to data.
     - There are only two maps to worry about.
 InIce and IceTop.

   * Cons